-- (1) A person mentioned in section 91J(1) may apply to the chief executive for an interlock exemption. - (2) The application can not be made sooner than 6 weeks before the end of the person's disqualification period. - (4) An application under subsection (1) or (3) must be made in the approved form and be accompanied by the fee prescribed under a regulation.
+- (1) A person mentioned in section 91J(1) may apply to the chief executive for an interlock exemption. - (2) The application can not be made sooner than 6 weeks before the end of the person's disqualification period. - (3) A person mentioned in section 91J(2) may, at any time, apply to the chief executive for an interlock exemption. - (4) An application under subsection (1) or (3) must be made in the approved form and be accompanied by the fee prescribed under a regulation.